Only Scratched The Surface of Things To Do In Singapore

 There are lots of things to do in Singapore at night.
 When we bought our hop-on-hop-off ticket, we chose to add the night tour.
 This was probably the best thing we chose to do on our brief stop in Singapore and it only cost $10 per person.

 We visited a local food market and got great local food for very little money.
-We also visited a night market to haggle for anything you might want.
+At the night market it was fun to haggle for anything you might want.

 We made a stop to take great night pictures of the harbour but the greatest treat was to visit the Gardens By The Bay and see the light show set to music.
 The light show alone was worth the price of our night tour ticket.